Headlamp: Automatic beam switching

 Even when conditions would warrant the use of high-beam headlamps, drivers often do not use them.
 There have long been efforts, particularly in America, to devise an effective automatic beam selection system to relieve the driver of the need to select and activate the correct beam as traffic, weather, and road conditions change.
-General Motors introduced the first automatic headlight dimmer called the 'Autronic Eye' in 1952 on their Cadillac, Buick, and Oldsmobile models; the feature was offered in other GM vehicles starting in 1953.
+General Motors introduced the first automatic headlight dimmer called the "Autronic Eye" in 1952 on their Cadillac, Buick, and Oldsmobile models; the feature was offered in other GM vehicles starting in 1953.
 The system's phototube and associated circuitry were housed in a gunsight-like tube atop the dashboard.
 An amplifier module was located in the engine compartment that controlled the headlight relay using signals from the dashboard-mounted tube unit.

-This pioneering setup gave way in 1958 to a system called 'GuideMatic' in reference to GM's Guide lighting division.
+This pioneering setup gave way in 1958 to a system called "GuideMatic" in reference to GM's Guide lighting division.
 The GuideMatic had a more compact dashtop housing and a control knob that allowed the driver to adjust the system's sensitivity threshold to determine when the headlamps would be dipped from high to low beam in response to an oncoming vehicle.
 By the early 1970s, this option was withdrawn from all GM models except Cadillac, on which GuideMatic was available through 1988.
 The photosensor for this system used an amber lens, and the adoption of retro-reflective yellow road signs, such as for oncoming curves, caused them to dim prematurely - possibly leading to their discontinuation.

 Ford- and Chrysler-built vehicles were also available with the GM-made dimmers from the 1950s through the 1980s.
-A system called 'AutoDim' was offered on several Lincoln models starting in the mid-1950s, and eventually the Ford Thunderbird and some Mercury models offered it as well.
+A system called "AutoDim" was offered on several Lincoln models starting in the mid-1950s, and eventually the Ford Thunderbird and some Mercury models offered it as well.
 Premium Chrysler and Imperial models offered a system called Automatic Beam Control throughout the 1960s and early 1970s.

 Rabinow dimmer

-Though the systems based on photoresistors evolved, growing more compact and moving from the dashboard to a less conspicuous location behind the radiator grill, they were still unable to reliably discern headlamps from non-vehicular light sources such as streetlights.
+Though the systems based on photoresistors evolved, growing more compact and moving from the dashboard to a less conspicuous location behind the radiator grill, they were still unable to reliably distinguish headlamps from non-vehicular light sources such as streetlights.
 They also did not dip to low beam when the driver approached a vehicle from behind, and they would spuriously dip to low beam in response to road sign reflections of the vehicle's own high beam headlamps.
 American inventor Jacob Rabinow devised and refined a scanning automatic dimmer system impervious to streetlights and reflections, but no automaker purchased the rights, and the problematic photoresistor type remained on the market through the late 1980s.